Multi-Sword-Online/esx_invest/README.md

 7. Start investing.

 # Credits
-Original made by Tazio - 2019
+Original made by Tazio - 2019 <br>
 Rebuilt by MSOInfinite and DJ Sexypants for Multi-Sword Online - 2021